reifjulian/dobatch/README.md

 dobatch mydofile.do 76 100
 ```

+In this example, `dobatch mydofile.do 1 25` passes the values `1` and `25` as arguments to `mydofile.do`, which stores them in the local macros `lower` and `upper`, respectively.
 To log the output of each job, include a `log` command in the do-file:
 ```stata
 * mydofile.do
 log query